Subfly/subfly_website/content/apps/yaba/eula.md

 - Your violation of any applicable laws
 - Your content or data
 - Your integration with third-party services
-- Your use of CloudKit features
+- Your use of server-less synchronization features
-- Your iCloud account management
+- Your device and network security management
-- Your CloudKit data handling
+- Your data handling during synchronization
 - Any intellectual property claims related to your content or data
 - Any decisions or actions taken based on Software output
+- Any unauthorized access to your data during transmission
+- Any network security breaches involving your devices

 ## 8. Termination